-- A Professional Cold Compression Freezie Wrap® to reduce inflammation in your knee (as soon as possible).
+- Cold Compression to reduce initial swelling and inflammation in your knee (as soon as possible).

 Knee injuries can happen to anyone and right now there are thousands of doctors and physical therapists delaing with patients that require a solution to treat their knee injury fast and heal it (where possible).
-If you want to be pro-active about properly addressing your knee injury, speak to your doctor about adding to your treatment with MendMyKnee's system utilizing BFST® and Freezie Wrap® Cold Compression.
+If you want to be pro-active about properly addressing your knee injury, speak to your doctor about adding to your treatment with MendMyKnee's system utilizing Circulatory Boost Therapy via the KNEE TShellz Wrap®.

 The type of surgery you will have depends on the type of knee injury you're suffering from.
 The longer you've waited to have surgery will also be a factor that determines the type of sugery that's needed.

-If you're suffering from a chronic knee injury or tissue tear that has been on-going for some time (from overuse/repetitive movement) or has been damaged due to aging of your tissue then you may have less options available for surgery.
-A repair of the tissue, for example, is usually only ever performed for newer (acute) tissue tears where it is possible for the tissue to heal back together.
+If you're suffering from a chronic knee injury or tissue tear that's been going on for a while (from overuse/repetitive movement) or has been damaged due to aging of your soft tissue, then you may have less options available for surgery.
+A repair of soft tissue in the knee, for example, is usually only ever performed for newer (acute) tissue tears where it is possible for the tissue to heal back together.
 If you have a chronic knee injury there may be more fraying to your ligament or tendon tissue.
 If you suffer from chronic knee bursitis, it's likely that you also have another soft tissue knee injury (like tendonitis or a torn ligament) that keeps causing your bursitis to recur.
 In either case arthroscopic surgery may be enough to fix your knee but the amount of tissue that can be repaired will depend on how worn away/frayed (degenerative) your tissue damage is.

 Your age will also be a factor.
 Surgery is generally used more often for younger patients requiring a repair to a tendon or ligament tear.
-Conservative treatment methods and physical therapy are recommended (instead of surgery) for older patients suffering from the same type of injury. (reference: 1)
+Conservative treatment methods and PT are recommended (instead of surgery) for older patients suffering from the same type of injury. (reference: 1)

-Even if surgery is required to treat your knee injury, your surgeon may still recommend physical therapy before the procedure.
-This is sometimes recommended so you may strengthen your quadriceps and hamstring muscles before the procedure.
+Even if surgery is required to treat your knee injury, your surgeon may still recommend PT before the procedure.
+This is sometimes recommended so you may strengthen your quadriceps and hamstring muscles.
 This is done to help with your post-surgery rehabilitation and speed up post-surgery healing of your knee.

 Arthroscopic Knee Surgery

-There are generally 2 major forms of surgery: knee arthroscopy and open knee surgery.
+There are 2 main types of surgery: knee arthroscopy and open knee surgery.
 Arthroscopy is by far the most common procedure used when performing a knee surgery.
-It's a doctor or surgeon’s preference to perform an arthroscopy whenever possible, because it's the least invasive surgical procedure and usually has the quickest form of rehabilitation afterward.
+It's a doctor or surgeon's preference to perform an arthroscopy whenever possible, because it's the least invasive surgical procedure and usually has the quickest form of rehabilitation afterward.

 Whether you'll qualify for an arthroscopy depends on the severity and type of injury that you have.
 In many cases, arthroscopy is also used to examine an injury for diagnosis, because this procedure is done with a thin tube containing a camera and light inserted through an incision near the knee joint.
-This type of surgery will provide the surgeon with first hand insight into the nature of your injury and possibly limit the amount of additional damage from surgery, helping to promote a more effective recovery.
-During this surgery your doctor will only make 2 to 3 keyhole incisions (less than an inch in length) to insert the thin tube with the camera, an irrigation instrument and any surgical tools they will need to fix your knee.
-There will be minimal surface damage to your knee and in some cases; the tiny incisions won’t even require stitches to heal.
+This type of surgery will provide the surgeon with a direct look into your injury and help to limit the amount of additional damage from surgery.
+During this surgery your doctor will only make 2 to 3 keyhole incisions (less than 1 inch in length) to insert the thin tube with the camera, an irrigation instrument and any surgical tools they will need to fix your knee.
+There will be minimal surface damage to your knee and in some cases; the tiny incisions won't even require stitches to heal.